Qiiks/once-human-ai/README.md

     *   Run the RAG service: `python rag_service.py`

 4.  **Docker Deployment**:
-    *   The project includes a `Dockerfile` and `fly.toml`, allowing for easy containerization and deployment on services like Fly.io.
+    *   The project includes a `Dockerfile` for easy containerization.
+Deploy to your preferred host (e.g., Coolify, Render, or other container hosts).
     *   Build the Docker image: `docker build -t once-human-bot .`
-    *   Run the container: `docker run -p 8080:8080 once-human-bot`
+    *   Run the container locally: `docker run -p 8080:8080 once-human-bot`

 ## Project Structure